PatrickHenson/patrickhenson.github.io/_posts/2018-12-18-job-hunting-advice.md

 tags: [ career ]
 ---

 This post contains information that I've found useful when planning to take the next step in my career.
 I've personally gone through the job search process several times, have interviewed a wide variety of candidates, and assisted friends and colleagues with their own job search.
-While most of my experience is working with candidates in STEM (Science, Technology, Engineering, and Math) I hope that the contents are useful for a wider audience as well.
+My experience is working with STEM (Science, Technology, Engineering, and Math) candidates, however, most of the information in this post is fairly general and should be helfpul to a wider audience.

 # Table of Contents
 * [Why are you looking for a job](#why)